gabriel-mercier/Cathedral-RL-CL/README.md

 The MCTS feature is currently in a debugging phase and is not operational.
 You can review the implemented architecture, but it is not recommended to run it as the results will not be meaningful.

 ### Minimax
 An alpha-beta pruning minimax algorithm is available to play against a random opponent.
 Note that a full execution may take approximately 5 minutes.
-To test this approach, run the dedicated Python script.
+To test this approach, run the dedicated Python script `Minimax/minimax.py`.

-### PPO (Proximal Policy Optimization)
-The PPO module is accessible via a Jupyter Notebook.
-You can choose to train against a random opponent or via self-play.
-Adjust the parameters directly in the Notebook according to your needs.

-## Usage
-Once the installation is complete, you can experiment with the different training methods:

-1. DQN:
-Open the corresponding Notebook and follow the instructions to start the training.
-2. Minimax:
-Run the Python script to observe a game against a random player.
-3. PPO:
-Launch the Notebook and choose the desired training mode.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it according to the terms of this license.